OVERVIEW

 - Capitalizing on Canada’s vast, untapped reserves of critical minerals essential for EVs, batteries, and defense.

-Panel 3: MANAGING SUPPLY CHAIN AND TRADE RISK
+Panel 3: NAVIGATING FLUCTUATING GEOPOLITICAL ALLIANCES AND TRADE RISK

-- Regulatory policy uncertainty: Managing compliance challenges amid frequent changes in climate policies, environmental regulations, emissions targets, and permitting processes
+- Regulatory policy: Managing uncertainty amid frequent changes in climate policies, environmental regulations, emissions targets, and permitting processes.

 - Geopolitical instability: How are successful energy companies overcoming rising commodity prices driven by global conflicts and trade tensions?